albertzhang24/eStakes/README.md

 # eStakes
-Welcome to our blockchain INDENG:185 project, eStakes.
+Welcome to our group's INDENG:185 project, eStakes: the next online eSports betting platform.